If your power has gone out or you're having trouble with your electricity, call our outage/after hours phone number:

 Transformers convert voltage from our electricity system into a level suitable for your home.
 A large amount of energy is stored in transformers!

-Opening, touching, or removing contants of electrical equipment is very dangerous.
+Opening, touching, or removing contents of electrical equipment is very dangerous.
 You could be seriously hurt or killed.
 It is important to stay informed and do not tamper with electrical equipment.

 Downed overhead power lines can be caused by storms, ice, equipment failure, or vehicle accidents.

-If you see a downed overhead powerline, stay a minimum of 10 meters or 33 feet (the length of a school bus) away from downed overhead power lines.
-Call 911 immediately and then call your Local Distribution Company – for Wellington North Power Inc. 519-323-1710.
+If you see a downed overhead powerline, stay a minimum of 10 metres or 33 feet (the length of a school bus) away from downed overhead power lines.
+Call 911 immediately and then call your Local Distribution Company.